igvteam/juicebox.js/index.md

 ### Sharing Your Maps

-The visualization state can be captured and shared by using the `Share` button.
+For users of hosted instances at [aidenlab.org](https://aidenlab.org/juicebox] or [igv.org](https://igv.org/juicebox) the visualization state can be captured and shared by using the `Share` button.
 The generated URLs encapsulate the current state of the application with the exception of locally loaded files (that is, files loaded from the user's local file system).
 Files shared via juicebox URLs can be public or private, and can be shared with anyone who has access to the files.
 The URLs do not have an expiration date.